 Obviously this is less of an issue if you’re a very casual photographer or the budget simply isn’t a problem, but for the rest of us it can be terrifying for the partner you’re possibly sharing your bank account with.

 Here’s where communication (and perhaps a little compromise) comes in to save the day.
-Start with explaining why this particular bit of gear is worth the expense (quality and durability are two solid points), and as far as compromise be ready to accept if your partner informs that the shared budget simply can’t afford it.
+Start with explaining why this particular bit of gear is worth the expense (quality and durability are two great points for value), and as far as compromise be ready to accept if your partner informs that the shared budget simply can’t afford it.

 It’s not like you don’t have other options in the compromise side: 3rd party lenses are not a bad option at all, a “lesser” lens or a non-pro body might well still be more than you need (especially in the early days), and there’s always the option of second hand shopping or refurbished to keep the price tag from burning.

 (On second-hand shopping: Consider offering up the old gear for sale so you can raise the funds for the new gear.
-Many camera shops do trade-in offers, otherwise hit ebay or see what a private sale can get you.)
+Many camera shops do trade-in offers, otherwise see what a private sale can get you.)

 The most important thing is again communication: Explain why that gear is something you want, listen to your partner regarding the realities of the financial situation, and work together towards finding a compromise that everyone can be happy with.